Domestic terrorism in the United States: Boston Marathon bombing (2013)

-On April 15, 2013, two homemade bombs detonated 12 seconds and 210 yards apart at 2:49 p.m., near the finish line of the annual Boston Marathon, killing three people and injuring several hundred others, including 16 who lost limbs.
-Kyrgyz-American brothers Dzhokhar Tsarnaev and Tamerlan Tsarnaev were apprehended and claimed to have been motivated by radical Islamist beliefs.
+On April 15, 2013, two homemade bombs detonated 12 seconds and 210 yards apart at 2:49 p.m., near the finish line of the 117th annual Boston Marathon, killing three people and injuring several hundred others, including a dozen people who lost limbs.
+Kyrgyz or Chechen-American brothers Dzhokhar Tsarnaev and Tamerlan Tsarnaev was apprehended and killed respectively, and claimed to have been motivated by radical Islamist beliefs.

 Cartoon Drawing Contest shooting (2015)

 On May 3, 2015, two gunmen, Elton Simpson and Nadir Soofi, wounded a security guard before police shot and killed them.
 The two men targeted an exhibit featuring cartoon images of Muhammad taking place in the Curtis Culwell Conference Center in Garland, Texas.

 Charleston church shooting (2015)

 On June 17, 2015, Dylann Roof, a 21-year-old white supremacist, went into the Emanuel African Methodist Episcopal Church in Charleston, South Carolina, and shot and killed nine people including South Carolina senator Clementa C. Pinckney.
-Roof was known to be a white supremacist who admired Apartheid South Africa and Rhodesia and owned a website with a manifesto both called The Last Rhodesian in which he outlined his views toward blacks, among other peoples.
+Roof was known to be a white supremacist who admired the Confederate States, Rhodesia and apartheid South Africa, and owned a website with a manifesto both called The Last Rhodesian in which he outlined his views toward blacks, among other peoples.